bigBagBoogy/LSP8-NFT/bigBagBoogy.md

 # to do:

+line 56 customize! tutorial says: "The last element is a mapping to indicate the interfaceId (ERC165) and the index (in the array) of a creator (0x66767497stands for LSP0 Universal Profile v0.8):

 finish metadata.json the "hash" of icon and banner

 for me to replicate this with 5 nft's, I need 5 images.
 Upload those to ipfs an get their ipfs urls.
 Embed those ipfs urls in token metadata to form 5 .json files.
 Name these files "1, 2, 3, 4 and 5", put these files in a folder (I guess this folder can have any name).
 Then upload this folder to IPFS also and then the url of this folder on ipfs will be my baseUrl